The Best Morning Routine for Mental Clarity.

 Tips.

 Add high quality protein.
-Experiment with eggs, Greek yogurt, cottage cheese, tofu, smoked salmon, or nut butters.
+Experiment with eggs, Greek yogurt, cottage cheese, tofu, smoked salmon, or nut butter.
 Protein is needed to create dopamine and serotonin, which control mood and attention.

 Select slow digesting carbohydrates.
 Replace white toast or sugary cereals with oats, whole grain bread, or sweet potatoes.
 These release a slow, sustained amount of glucose to the brain.

-Don't overlook fiber.
+Do not overlook fiber.
 Mix in fruits such as apples, bananas, or berries, and sprinkle some flax or chia seeds on your meal.
-Fiber assists with blood sugar control and gut.brain health.
+Fiber assists with blood sugar control and the gut.

 Hydrate with your breakfast.
 Combine your meal with water or herbal tea to facilitate digestion and boost mental acuity.